 PTSD Claims Under the Defense Base Act

 Although more attention has been devoted in recent years to raising public awareness about PTSD among military service members, U.S. government contractors working overseas in warzones are often overlooked, despite the fact that overseas contractors must work in high-risk situations that can cause PTSD.

-If you are a contractor who worked overseas in a warzone and you have PTSD, you need to consult with an experienced lawyer as soon as possible to get help filing a Defense Base Act claim.
 We can make sure you get the treatment you need for your condition, and our experienced lawyers will devise a strong legal strategy that will allow you to pursue the maximum amount of compensation you are entitled to.